 Download Magnetic Pulse Welding PDF from Here

 MPW technique is based on a very short electromagnetic pulse whose value is less than 100µs.
-The pulse is obtained via fast discharge of capacitors through low inductance switches into a coil.
+The pulse is obtained via a fast discharge of capacitors through low inductance switches into a coil.
 This pulsed current with a very high amplitude & frequency produces a magnetic field of very high density which creates an eddy current in any of the one workpiece, which is being joined together.

-In effect to this eddy current repulsive Lorentz forces are produced which produce acceleration because of the excessive magnetic stress that is greater than the yielding strengths of materials, because of this one of the workpiece collides with the opposite piece with a collision pace up to 500m/s.
+In effect to this eddy current repulsive Lorentz forces are produced which produces acceleration because of the excessive magnetic stress that is greater than the yielding strengths of materials, because of this one of the workpiece collides with the opposite piece with a collision pace up to 500m/s.

 In MPW high plastic deformation is developed along with high shear strain & oxides disruptions because of the jet & high collision zone temperature.
 These factors led to the solid-state weld.

 Dissimilar metals can also be welded since heat is not involved in this technique.